+NAME:

+DATE:

-NAME: GRADE LEVEL: DATE: replaced with two credits of a career of C - or better.
+replaced with two credits of a career of C - or better.
 If these conditions are not a science class prior to graduating.
-Confor approval by the Career Pathway of made up of an administrator, a ence Waiver allows a science course to be concentration course(s) completed with a met, students will be required to complete empleted applications will be considered Concentration Committee which will be science teacher, and a counselor. in to the counselor's office.
-Explain your career gos and whe so in to the counselor's office.
-Plant a let Coption for you.
-1111 1111 1111 1111 1111 1111 1111 1 oosing and which class(es) do you plan to take. dits.
-(See back for pathway choices) CAREER PATH CLASS(ES)
+Co for approval by the Career Pathway made up of an administrator, a dence Waiver allows a science course to be concentration course(s) completed with a met, students will be required to complete applications will be considered Concentration Committee which will be science teacher, and a counselor.
+In to the counselor's office.

+Explain your career god and how the sc ience waiver will be a left Coption for you.

+actual Wa with advisor

+actual with acc

+filled our ·

+oosing and which class(es) do you plan to take dits.
+(See back for pathway choices)

+CAREER PATH CLASS(ES)